All links go directly to official Ozark, Missouri government websites.

 Criminal Records

-Christian County's criminal records system encompasses a variety of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+Christian County's criminal records system covers a variety of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Sheriff's Office and local police departments maintain these records, while the Missouri State Highway Patrol provides additional resources for background checks.
-Residents can request criminal records through the Missouri Automated Criminal History Site (MACHS), which offers comprehensive background checks.
+Residents can request criminal records through the Missouri Automated Criminal History Site (MACHS), which offers background checks.

 Public Records Access